-To develop healthy technology habits, our teens need their parents/carers and educators to be the pilot of the digital plane and not the passenger.
-When adults assume the role of pilot they help their teen navigate the digital terrain.
-Even though many parents and educators may feel ill-equipped to be the pilot because we feel we lack the technical skills and knowledge adolescents display, we have two things they don't yet have:
+To develop healthy technology habits, our kids and teens need their parents/carers and educators to be the pilot of the digital plane and not the passenger.
+When adults assume the role of pilot they help their child to navigate the digital terrain.
+Even though many parents and educators may feel ill-equipped to be the pilot because we feel we lack the technical skills and knowledge our 'screenagers' display, we have two things they don't yet have:

-- (i) life experience; and - (ii) a fully developed prefrontal cortex (the part of the brain that's responsible for high-order thinking, logical decision-making and impulse control).
-This is the part of the brain that isn't yet online: your teen hasn't yet fully developed their prefrontal cortex (remember, I broke the bad news in the seminar that the female prefrontal cortex develops in the early twenties and for males it's late twenties!)
+(i) life experience; and

+(ii) a fully developed prefrontal cortex (the part of the brain that's responsible for high-order thinking, logical decision-making and impulse control).

+This is the part of the brain that isn't yet online: their prefrontal cortex does't fully develop until their twenties (remember, I broke the bad news in the seminar that the female prefrontal cortex develops in the early twenties and for males it's late twenties!)
+This is why it's imperative that you assume an active role.

-When parents and educators are the pilot of the digital plane, they can help their teens deal with turbulence (which they will inevitably do), without crashing the plane.
-When teens go in the wrong direction (which is a normal rite of passage as a teenager), parents can help them course-correct.
+When parents and educators are the pilot of the digital plane, they can help young people deal with turbulence (which they will inevitably do), without crashing the plane.
+When teens go in the wrong direction (which is a normal rite of passage as a child or teenager), parents can help them course-correct.
 When our teens are facing scary digital dilemmas, (like cyber-bullying, exposure to pornography, violent or inappropriate content) they'll come to the pilot and not fellow-passengers to help them.
 However, they'll only do this if parents and educators are sitting in the pilot's seat AND if we don't use screens as a punishment tool.

 As pilots of the digital plane, parents need to establish and enforce healthy BOUNDARIES.
-When teens have firm and consistent boundaries they're more likely to develop healthy technology habits that will stand them in good stead for the digital future they'll no doubt inherit.
-And even better, you don't need to ban or avoid screens (and your teenager will love that!).
+When kids and teens have firm and consistent boundaries they're more likely to develop healthy technology habits that will stand them in good stead for the digital future they'll no doubt inherit.
+And even better, you don't need to ban or avoid screens (and your children will love that!).

-So what boundaries do parents need to develop in consultation with their teen?
-Firm and consistent boundaries help our teens to ensure that screens don't derail their basic needs for healthy development and help them to form healthy technology habits.
+So what boundaries do parents need to develop in consultation with their children?
+Firm and consistent boundaries ensure that screens don't derail their basic needs for healthy development and help them to form healthy technology habits.